leon-luna-ray/image-gallery/README.md

 ## Description

-This is the repository for my photography portfolio.
+This is the repository for the frontend of my photography portfolio app.

 [www.rayluna.photography](https://www.rayluna.photography)